-The school will follow the Devon procedures for managing allegations against staff, procedures set out in Keeping Children Safe in Education and the school's Managing Allegations policy and procedures.
+The school will follow the Devon procedures for managing allegations against staff, procedures set out in Keeping Children Safe in Education 2021 and the school's Managing Allegations policy and procedures (see Appendix 10)

-Suspension of the member of staff, excluding the Headteacher, against whom an allegation has been made, needs careful consideration, and the Headteacher will seek the advice of the LADO, Director of School Improvement (DOSI) and an HR Consultant in making this decision.
+Suspension of the member of staff, excluding the Headteacher, against whom an allegation has been made, needs careful consideration, and the Headteacher will seek the advice of the LADO and an HR Consultant in making this decision.

-In the event of an allegation against the Headteacher, the decision to suspend will be made by the Directors of School Improvement.
+In the event of an allegation against the Headteacher, the decision to suspend will be made by the Director of School Improvement (DOSI).